The information below is based on the 2019/20 financial year.

 What are Differential Rates?

 In previous years, the City has charged the same rate in the dollar for all rateable properties.
-This year the City's rating will be based on 'Land use' and 'Improved' or 'Un-improved' land.
+This is the second consecutive year the City's rating will be based on 'Land use' and 'Improved' or 'Un-improved' land.

 A separate rate in the dollar will be charged for the following three (3) categories: